What is Rising Damp?

 Cold spots on wall increase condensation, therefore, making sure you have better insulation.
-By having a cavity wall insulation or specialist insulation materials fixed to the outside of your home can prevent rising damp.
+By having a cavity wall, insulation or specialist insulation materials fixed to the outside of your home can prevent rising damp.

 To deal with rising damp, you need to make it sure that your damp-proof coursing is working well.
-If you have a good damp-proof course, you can solve the issue simply by digging away the soil on the exterior side to the damp wall to below the level of the damp proof course.
-In case, the damp-proof course is not working well, you should replace that with new good one.
+If you have a good damp-proof course, you can solve the issue simply by digging away the soil on the exterior side of the damp wall to below the level of the damp proof course.
+In case, the damp-proof course is not working well; you should replace that with new good one.

-The damp rising specialists will help you with right solution to stop it from getting worse and safeguard your property on both internal and external damp problems.
-The walls and floors are more vulnerable to having higher risk of damp problem, and can make your walls more fragile.
+The damp rising specialists will help you with the right solution to stop it from getting worse and safeguard your property on both internal and external damp problems.
+The walls and floors are more vulnerable to having a higher risk of damp problem and can make your walls more fragile.
 The most common remedy is hiring a damp specialist to drill holes in your wall and inject damp-proof cream or alternative solutions.

-My name is Declan and I’m a property preservation professional.
-I’m also a keen web and blogging enthusiast, and have written a lot of informative and helpful posts about real estate repair, property maintenance and related DIY issues.
+My name is Declan, and I’m a property preservation professional.
+I’m also a keen web and blogging enthusiast and have written a lot of informative and helpful posts about real estate repair, property maintenance, and related DIY issues.